EdgeX-Camera-Management/device-usb-camera/docs/RtspStreamingGuide.md

 ## Configuration options
 ### Configurable RTSP server hostname and port
-The hostname and port of the RTSP server to which the device service publishes video streams can be configured in the [Driver] section of the service configuration located at '/cmd/res/configuration.toml'.
-The default vaules can be used in this guide.
+The hostname and port of the RTSP server can be configured in the `[Driver]` section of the [configuration.toml](../cmd/res/configuration.toml) The default vaules can be used in this guide.

 For example:
 ```yaml